-Telemedicine is an approach to healthcare in which patients are evaluated, diagnosed, and treated using telecommunications technology.
-E-consultations, which include online doctor consultations are examples of telemedicine in practice.
+Telemedicine is an approach to healthcare in which patients are evaluated, diagnosed and treated using telecommunications.
+E-consultations, which include online doctor consultations, are examples of telemedicine in practice.
 An early example of telemedicine is the transmission of ECGs over telephone lines.

-The role and scope of telemedicine in India is huge, given the country’s population, its doctor-population ratio, and the unequal distribution of medical services in urban and rural area, vis-à-vis the actual population distribution.
+The role and scope of telemedicine in India is huge, given the country’s population, its doctor-patient ratio and the unequal distribution of medical services in urban and rural areas.
 Equitable distribution of medical services is a major goal that telemedicine can help the Indian healthcare system achieve.
 In fact, in 2015 the Indian government had started SEHAT, the Social Endeavour for Health and Telemedicine, to link 60,000 health structures pan-India and provide health services beyond borders.

 Below are salient telemedicine benefits that India’s healthcare system can take advantage of:

-To use an example, the ability to electronically send radiology reports or consult your doctor online is among the important telemedicine benefits.
-The benefits of telehealth include this; however, they also include the delivery of nursing care remotely, online supervision of prescriptions by pharmacists, uploading of blood sugar level logs, and transmission of scans between radiologists.
+For example, the ability to electronically send radiology reports or consult your doctor online is among the important telemedicine benefits.
+The benefits of telehealth include delivery of nursing care remotely, online supervision of prescriptions by pharmacists, uploading of blood sugar level logs and transmission of scans between radiologists.

 For both telemedicine and telehealth, technology helps reduce costs and widen reach.
 Today, telehealth providers offer online doctor consultations at affordable prices, ranging between Rs.
-50 to Rs.3000.
-Often, you may get your first consultation free and can then get a one-time doctor consultation along with access to diagnostic services and tools to maintain your personal health records for a small fee.
+50 to Rs.
+3,000.
+You may often get your first consultation free and can then get a one-time doctor consultation along with access to diagnostic services and tools to maintain your personal health records for a small fee.

 To make access to telemedicine and telehealth services easy and simple, be it online doctor consultation or medicine delivery, providers also offer subscription-based plans not just for one person, but often for the entire family.
 Here, the costs vary as per the services and number of members covered.
 You could be paying a fee of say Rs.
 250 for 6 months to get 1 consultation, a complete blood count/ diabetes screening test, health monitoring tools and other discounts on prescriptions.
-Similarly, you could pay about Rs.
+Similarly, you could pay Rs.
 400 per month for unlimited consultations, diagnostic services and health monitoring tools for you and your family.
-For top-notch or specialist doctors, however, the cost of telemedicine may be proportionally high, going up to Rs.
+For top-notch or specialist doctors, however, the cost of telemedicine may be higher, going up to Rs.
 10,000 for a virtual consultation and Rs.
 8,000 for a subsequent follow-up.

-With the Bajaj Finserv Digital Health EMI Network Card, you can not only access telemedicine services such as online doctor consultations at top hospitals like Apollo Hospitals, but also pay for 800+ treatments via No Cost EMIs.
+With the Bajaj Finserv Digital Health EMI Network Card, you can not only access telemedicine services such as online doctor consultations at top hospitals like Apollo Hospitals, but also pay for 800+ treatments on No Cost EMIs.
 In addition, Bajaj Finserv offers you discounts on tele-consultations and you can view these on the Bajaj Finserv Wallet App.
-Currently, there are two offers you can use: